mathewlowry/myhub-gpt/about/chatgpt integration plans.md

 ---
 ## API-based AIgent approach

-Before *Create your own GPT* came along, my original idea was to build on the basic approach set out in [[pilot integration]]: allow Hub Editors to create "AIgents" that talk to ChatGPT via its API, as briefly explained from around ~1m40 of [this video](https://www.youtube.com/watch?v=PykfgbRwZiY):
+Before *Create your own GPT* came along, my original idea was to build on the basic approach set out in [[pilot MyHub ChatGPT integration]]: allow Hub Editors to create "AIgents" that talk to ChatGPT via its API, as briefly explained from around ~1m40 of [this video](https://www.youtube.com/watch?v=PykfgbRwZiY):

 [![[aidropdown.jpg]]](https://www.youtube.com/watch?v=PykfgbRwZiY)